fixm-ccb/fixm-user-manual-4.3.0-testing/docs/fixm-development-tool-compatibility/detailed-results.md

-# Detailed Results - Schame
+# Detailed Results - Schema

 FIXM does not manage the software listed below .This list of tools is provided for convenience.